-What is an LEI number?
+What is an LEI code?

 A Legal Entity Identifier is known as an LEI number or LEI code.
 It is a 20-character, alpha-numeric code, which makes it possible to clearly and uniquely identify legal entities that participate in financial transactions, i.e., buying or selling stocks, bonds, and other securities.
 (The term ‘legal entities’ includes companies, associations, foundations, and endowments.)